-- The government has demand big efficiency savings which many providers have found unachievable and have driven up thier deficits.
+- The government has demanded big efficiency savings which many providers have found unachievable and have driven up their deficits.

-- NHS debts are being made the priority, new local plans (STPs) were lacked the necessary investment leading to cuts in services across the country, including hospital and A&E closures.
+- NHS debts are being made the priority, the local plans (STPs) developed from 2016 onwards lack the necessary investment leading to cuts in services across the country, including hospital and A&E closures.